vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 SANSKRIT SLOKA:

 To the Supreme Being who is always with Lakṣmī and who looks upon His devotees as His very self, the attribute of being & seshī may be both by being a seski along with Lakṣmī and by being a seshi mediately through the devotees".
 (That is, those who look upon themselves as s'eshas to His devotees sro, mediately through these devotees, s'eshas to the Lord Himself).
 A king who is independent and who takes & pleasure in acting as he pleases places the ornaments and garlands worn by himself round the necks of his servants and of his elephants and horses.
 (Tiruppapalvar says):-- "The Lord who "is spotless and who has mnade ine the servant of His servants".
 (So does Narada say): "I, Narada, have come here with an eager longing to see you.
 To men like me, O Brahmin, those who are bkaktas of the Lord are masters" and again (Tirumangai Alvar says ); - "I will not 18 9.
-Mahabharata: Santi parva
+Mahābhārata: Santi parva

-11. Amlanadipiran: 1 Dakṣa Smriti:
+11. Amlanadipiran: 1 Dakṣa Smr̥ti:

 12. Padmotharam: 81 - 52 10.
 Bhagavad Gita: 7-18